Van life: Why a cast iron pot has a place in your road trips

 • a form of assumed simplicity

-Three-legged cast iron cauldron for wood fire cooking
+Three-legged cast iron cauldron for cooking over a wood fire

 Why the cast iron cauldron aligns well with a van life purchasing logic